Amit21Min/CadsD3/README.md

 # Carolina Data Science Challenge

-D3 Visualization to display the density of crimes committed on roads within Chapel Hill
+D3 Visualization to display the quantity of crimes committed on roads within Chapel Hill